%pip install -q validmind

 Sentiment analysis of financial data using a large language model (LLM)

-Document a large language model (LLM) specialized in sentiment analysis for financial news using the ValidMind Developer Framework.
+Document a large language model (LLM) specialized in sentiment analysis for financial news using the ValidMind Library.

-This interactive notebook shows you how to set up the ValidMind Developer Framework, initializes the client library, and uses a specific prompt template for analyzing the sentiment of sentences in a dataset.
+This interactive notebook shows you how to set up the ValidMind Library, initializes the library, and uses a specific prompt template for analyzing the sentiment of sentences in a dataset.
 The notebook also includes example data to test the model’s ability to correctly identify sentiment as positive, negative, or neutral.

 About ValidMind

-ValidMind’s platform enables organizations to identify, document, and manage model risks for all types of models, including AI/ML models, LLMs, and statistical models.
-As a model developer, you use the ValidMind Developer Framework to automate documentation and validation tests, and then use the ValidMind AI Risk Platform UI to collaborate on documentation projects.
+ValidMind’s suite of tools enables organizations to identify, document, and manage model risks for all types of models, including AI/ML models, LLMs, and statistical models.
+As a model developer, you use the ValidMind Library to automate documentation and validation tests, and then use the ValidMind Platform to collaborate on documentation initiatives.
 Together, these products simplify model risk management, facilitate compliance with regulations and institutional standards, and enhance collaboration between yourself and model validators.

 If this is your first time trying out ValidMind, we recommend going through the following resources first: